migupl/where-was-the-photo-taken/README.md

 - [Dropping a photo and getting EXIF data](https://github.com/migupl/drop-photo-get-exif-data)
 - [Locate the photo on a Leaflet map](https://github.com/migupl/vanilla-js-web-component-leaflet-geojson)

+Any of the markers added to the map can be deleted by double clicking on it and confirming the deletion.

 ## A use case

 Let's suppose we have some photos of a trip